|

 Counselors

-Camp Counselors have primary responsibility for the health, safety, fun, and personal development of eight to eleven campers each session.
-Counselors teach and/or assist with activities throughout the day based on their skill set and the needs of the camp, and sleep in the cabins with their campers at night.
+Counselors have primary responsibility for the health, safety, fun, and personal development of eight to eleven campers each session.
+Counselors teach and/or assist with activities throughout the day based on their skill set and the needs of the camp, and sleep in the cabins or lodges with their campers at night.

 Assistant Counselors